aurora-is-near/doc.aurora.dev/docs/launch-chain/forwarder/how-to-use/kucoin.md

 ---
-title:  Transfer from KuCoin
+title:  Deposit from KuCoin
 sidebar_title: KuCoin
 ---

 1).
-Go to https://aurora.plus/forwarder and connect your wallet.
+Go to [https://aurora.plus/forwarder](https://aurora.plus/forwarder) and connect your wallet.

 2).
 Click the “Generate my deposit address” button to create your Deposit Address: